 Let’s start by understanding what Hive is in Hadoop.

 Master the Big Data & Hadoop frameworks, leverage the functionality of AWS services, and use the database management tool with the Big Data Engineer training.

 No one can better explain what Hive in Hadoop is than the creators of Hive themselves: "The Apache Hive™ data warehouse software facilitates reading, writing, and managing large datasets residing in distributed storage using SQL.
 The structure can be projected onto data already in storage."

 In other words, Hive is an open-source system that processes structured data in Hadoop, residing on top of the latter for summarizing Big Data, as well as facilitating analysis and queries.

-Now that we have looked into what is Hive in Hadoop, let us take a look at the features and characteristics.
+Now that we have investigated what is Hive in Hadoop, let’s look at the features and characteristics.

 - Hive is designed for querying and managing only structured data stored in tables

 - Hive is scalable, fast, and uses familiar concepts